joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/09/01/business/ships-oil-hormuz-iran-war.html

 **Tropical Storm Edouard Grows Stronger as it Nears Texas and Louisiana Coastline**\
-`The storm was expected to bring heavy rain to Texas and Louisiana on Tuesday.`\
+`The storm made  landfall near the Texas and Louisiana state line on Tuesday afternoon.`\
 https://www.nytimes.com/2026/09/01/weather/tropical-storm-edouard-texas-louisiana.html

 **John Galliano Exhibit Implosion Causes a Mess at the Met**\